Bhanuprasnth/M1_Numbersystem_Conversion/1_Requirements/README.md

 * Number system
 # What
 * To build a system for conversion of one type of number system into another number system.
+# When
+* when user wants to carry out the tasks and this reduces manual work and saves time.